ashvinoli/Binge-Watch/README.md

 previous or next episodes.

 ## First Run
 During first run you can specify which episode to start at, but once set it won't work further.
+If nothing is specified playing starts from first episode.
 If you made a mistake, delete the "playlist.txt" file in the series directory or just next or prev if the episode is close by.

 ## Manual Change